-To explore these in more depth we commissioned research by Connected Places Catapult to both provide more detail on the technologies and also their possible applications to the planning system.
+To explore these in more depth we commissioned research by Connected Places Catapult to provide more detail on the technologies and also their possible applications to the planning system.

 We also used this research as the basis for further exploration of the digital landscape, where we looked at data, planning technology and the IT landscape within local authorities.